kosgga/Mixed/Computer Networks.md

 We have bunch of computers who want to talk to each other they don't have any names, so to bring the analogy of names and identification  to computers we have this concept of  MAC Address which is unique to each computer's Network Interface Card **How MAC addresses are represented?** We have hexadecimals for representing the MAC addresses.MAC Address is 6 Byte long or 48 Bits.

+#### HOW COMPUTERS  TALK?

+When computers want to talk they share a medium(cable).
+Hey Computer B(NIC of Computer B Mac address)+This is Computer A(NIC of Computer A Mac address)+Message-->This message is put on the medium everybody  on this medium can listen the message.Message is addresed to B co other computers just silently ignores the message.